NEMSLinux/nems-docs/gettingstarted/smtp.rst

 Test Email Notification Settings
 --------------------------------

+.. note:: If you're using NEMS Linux 1.5.x or lower, the button does not exist in NEMS SST.
+Instead, opena a terminal on your NEMS Server and type: ``sudo nems-mailtest <recipient_email>``

 NEMS Linux features an easy-to-use tool which will load your SMTP settings as entered in NEMS SST and send you a test email.
 It will also show you the results of the attempt, which may be helpful if you